knative/docs/docs/install/operator/configuring-serving-cr.md

 - [High availability](#high-availability)
 - [System Resource Settings](#system-resource-settings)

-## Service Configuration by ConfigMap
+## Serving Configuration by ConfigMap

 Because the operator manages the Knative Serving installation, it will overwrite any updates to the `ConfigMaps` which are used to configure Knative Serving.
 The `KnativeServing` custom resource allows you to set values for these ConfigMaps via the operator.
 Knative Serving has multiple ConfigMaps named with the prefix